 Numerous inhabitants of Petra needed much water and in the desert-like climate this was a major challenge.

 Nabateans created an ingenious irrigation system and as a result, the city had a perennial stream and a sufficient amount of water to create a desert oasis.
 This sophisticated system included water tunnels, pipes, and more than 200 cisterns.
 Nabateans managed to collect in the city water from all surroundings up to 25 km far.

-Rather often these desert mountains received sudden gushes of rain and flash flood endangered the city in its narrow canyons.
+Rather often these desert mountains received sudden gushes of rain and flash floods endangered the city in its narrow canyons.
 Also, this problem was solved – Nabateans built a series of dams and cisterns which stopped the excess water and provided water during the droughts.

 Now, as many centuries without proper maintenance have passed, the water management system has gradually degraded and Petra again is endangered by floods.

 - Mountainous area around Petra has been inhabited for many millenia – already at 7000 BC nearby existed a settlement, now named Beidha.
 Petra though is much younger.